Hi there East Texas!

 Russ Garner

-Russ has an M.P.P.A. from Mississippi State University and a research and rural development background.
-Russ received Professional Economic Developer certification from the Community Development Institute in October 2023.
+Russ holds an M.P.P.A. from Mississippi State University and has a background in research and rural development.
+He earned his Professional Economic Developer certification through the Community Development Institute in October 2023.

 Phone:(479) 445-2950